rackerlabs/support-how-to/content/cloud-servers/check-network-connectivity-on-a-linux-server.md

 product_url: cloud-servers
 ---

-This article shows you how to check networking from outside the server by using tools such as `ping`, `traceroute`, `nmap`, and so on.
+This article shows you how to check networking from outside the Linux&reg; server by using tools such as `ping`, `traceroute`, `nmap`, and so on.

 ### Troubleshooting tools